NgaNguyenDuy/authorSocket/README.md

-Simple Chat Application with Socket.IO 1.0
+Simple Authenticate with Socket.IO 1.0